Ayop14/Hello_Data_Visualization/project diary.md

 # Visuaizing different amounts
 The idea is to make simple, yet informative plots that display similarly equally ranged features, using a grouped bar plot, stacked bars.
 The point is to compare them against each other.

 For all plots, the idea is to show how many bikes of each type each brand sells.
+And then compare how do they dliver information.

+First thing that called my atention.
+There is no such thing as a "grouped bar" visualization in matplotlib. you just plot different bars manually.
+Same with stacked bars.
+There is a parameter "bottom" where you just move upwards the remaining bars.
+Same with the heatmap, there is no such thing as a heatmap.
+You use the imshow function, which takes a matrix as a input.

+At the start of the project, I wondered where could stacked bars be better than grouped bars.
+By mere chance, I found it: whenever any of the values is 0.
+Heatmaps, although they are as quick to deliver information, I'd treat them more as a density plot.
+To see how a big group of variables relate among each other, rather than for showing a small amount of data.

+The conclusion of the visualization is that...
+I should used grouped bars always for visualizing multiple amounts, but if in any case one variable is 0, then use stacked bars (Whenever the groups are small enough)